hms-dbmi/hail-on-EMR/README.md

   EC2_NAME_TAG: "my-hail-EMR" # Tags for the individual EC2 instances
   OWNER_TAG: "emr-owner" # EC2 owner tag
   PROJECT_TAG: "my-project" # Project tag
-  SUBPROJECT_TAG: "my-sub-project" # Sub-project tag
   REGION: "ap-southeast-1" # AWS Region tag
   S3_BUCKET: "s3n://my-s3-bucket/" # Input your project's S3 bucket
   KEY_NAME: "my-key" # Input your key name DO NOT include the .pem extension
   PATH_TO_KEY: "/full-path/to-key/" # Full path to .pem file
   MASTER_INSTANCE_TYPE: "c4.4xlarge" # Suggested EC2 instances, change as desired
-  SLAVE_INSTANCE_TYPE: "c4.4xlarge" # Suggested EC2 instances, change as desired
+  CORE_INSTANCE_TYPE: "c4.4xlarge" # Suggested EC2 instances, change as desired
   CORE_COUNT: "3" # Number of cores.
 Additional reference in the EC2 FAQs website
   CORE_EBS_SIZE: "150" #
   SUBNET_ID: "subnet-12345" # Select you private subnet.
 See the EC2 FAQs website
-  SLAVE_SECURITY_GROUP: "" # Creates a new group by default.
+  CORE_SECURITY_GROUP: "" # Creates a new group by default.
 You can also add a specific SG.
 See the SG link in the FAQs section
   MASTER_SECURITY_GROUP: "" # Creates a new group by default.
 You can also add a specific SG.
 See the SG link in the FAQs section
   RELEASE_LABEL: "emr-5.24.0"
 ```